DanCCroft/LSC-Serial-Parser/README.md

 2. Run capture_serial.py
 3. Parser processes captured BIN file automatically
 4. Output appears as:
        - JSON (sample runs)
        - BIN (raw data)
        - TXT report (SNC runs)
 5. Reporter processes the JSON file automatically
 6. Output appears as:
        - TXT report (organized sample data)

 ## Architecture

 Capture → Parse → Report → Organize

 1. capture_serial.py
        - Reads continuous RS-232 stream
        - Detects run type (SAMPLE or SNC)
        - Writes raw data to file

 2. parser.py
        - Reconstructs records from continuous stream
        - Outputs structured JSON
-   - Handles SNC section parsing
+       - Detects SNC data and converts captured reports into formatted text output

 3. reporter.py
        - Generates human-readable reports
        - Organizes output by protocol and date

 4. structured_organizer.py
        - Runs periodically via cron
        - Moves processed files into protocol and date subfolders

 ## Key Technical Challenge

 The instrument outputs a continuous comma-delimited stream with no explicit record boundaries.
 Records must be reconstructed using deterministic segmentation and timestamp extraction.
 The process of separating the individual records from the stream is the primary technical challenge addressed by this system.
+This requirement to infer structure from an unstructured stream is the central technical problem addresed by this system.

 Sample runs terminate on EOP detection.
 SNC runs present a more complex challenge — five sections are minutes or hours apart with no explicit terminator.
 The pipeline uses